yuyan124/full-stack-fastapi-react/README.md

-# full-stack-fastapi-react
-Full stack, Web App Generator.
-Using FastApi, React, Docker and more.
+# Full Stack FastAPI and React - Base Project

+Generate a backend and frontend using Python and React.

+## Features